-7 The char type is used to represent Unicode characters.
-A variable of type char represents a single 16-bit Unicode character.
+The char type is used to represent Unicode code units.
+A variable of type char represents a single 16-bit Unicode code unit.

 The decimal type is appropriate for calculations in which rounding errors caused by floating point representations are unacceptable.
 Common examples include financial calculations such as tax computations and currency conversions.
 The decimal type provides 28 significant digits.